RTEdbg/RTOS_trace/FreeRTOS/RTOS_Error_Handling_and_Reporting.md

 ## FreeRTOS Error Logging Example

 Standard tracing in Real-Time Operating Systems (RTOS) typically focuses on normal operations, often providing poor or zero support for tracing special conditions or RTOS fatal errors.
 A dedicated tracing mechanism is therefore required for such critical errors.
-Using FreeRTOS as an example, we demonstrate how to include the logging of specific values that enable more precise localization of the cause of a kernel crash.
+Using FreeRTOS as an example, we demonstrate how to include the logging of specific values that enable more precise localization of the cause of, for example, a kernel crash.

 Different RTOS handle and report errors that can occur during kernel execution in various ways.
-With FreeRTOS, the `configASSERT` macro is provided for this purpose. `FreeRTOS.h` header file holds the default version - see the definition:
+With FreeRTOS, the `configASSERT` macro is provided for this purpose. `FreeRTOS.h` header file holds the default version as shown below:
 ```
 #ifndef configASSERT
 	#define configASSERT( x )